DPDK/dpdk/doc/guides/tools/comp_perf.rst

  ``--window-sz N``: base two log value of compression window size (default: max supported by PMD)

  ``--external-mbufs``: allocate and use memzones as external buffers instead of keeping the data directly in mbuf areas

+ ``--cc-delay-us N``: delay between enqueue and dequeue operations in microseconds, valid only for the cyclecount test (default: 500 us)

  ``-h``: prints this help